-By Brenda George • February 05, 2017•Writers in Residence, Issues, Balancing Private and Professional Life, Sexism, Sexual Harassment, and Other Forms of Discrimination
+By Brenda L. George • February 05, 2017•Writers in Residence, Issues, Balancing Private and Professional Life, Sexism, Sexual Harassment, and Other Forms of Discrimination

 People often try to encourage me by saying it is good that I’m going to law school while my son is young because he won’t remember.
 My problem with that is that I will remember:

 - I will remember frequently hearing about the first time my son said or did something new.

 - I will remember feeling that I selfishly spent too much time away to pursue a career.

 - will remember the pain of missing my son after a twelve-hour day.

 - I will remember projecting my stress on my family.